deanmao/deanmao.github.com/_posts/2012-08-23-node-native-extensions-in-mountain-lion.md

 ### Node Native Extensions in Mountain Lion

-I'm the maintainer for the [node-sass](https://github.com/andrew/node-sass) library which uses the highly portable C++ [libsass](https://github.com/hcatlin/libsass) library to convert sass into css.
+I'm a maintainer for the [node-sass](https://github.com/andrew/node-sass) library which uses the highly portable C++ [libsass](https://github.com/hcatlin/libsass) library to convert sass into css.
 I ran into an issue today that may affect other extension writers trying to get their stuff working in Mountain Lion.
 The previous precompiled binaries would result in a segfault that doesn't really